Dyson DC59 Animal Review: Great for Cleaning Pet Hair

 Despite some complaints by consumers, Dyson still uses the same trigger mechanism as its power switch to maximize run time.

-Powering this is a brand new 350W V6 motor that spins at 110,000rpm and it’s the 2nd Dyson to use the 2-tier cyclone system which according to Trusted Reviews filters out the smallest dust particles.
+Powering this is a brand new 350W V6 motor that spins at 110,000rpm.
+And it’s the 2nd Dyson to use the 2-tier cyclone system.
+This will help filter out fine dust particles and keep the main filter cleaner for longer.

 This is an interesting video comparing the DC59 vs Gtech AirRam (which Dyson claims has only 4 Aw at the cleaner head).